paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 For the graphrag-toolkit, the primary unit of context presented to the LLM is the *statement*, which is a standalone assertion or proposition.
 Source documents are broken into chunks, and from these chunks are extracted statements.
 In the graphrag-toolkit's [graph model](./graph-model.md), statements are thematically grouped by topic, and supported by facts.
 At question-answering time, the graphrag-toolkit retrieves groups of statements, and presents them in the context window to the LLM.

-The graphrag-toolkit contains two different retrievers: a `TraversalBasedRetriever`, and a `VectorGuidedRetriever`.
+The graphrag-toolkit contains two different retrievers: a `TraversalBasedRetriever`, and a `SemanticGuidedRetriever`.
 The `TraversalBasedRetriever` uses a combination of 'top down' search – finding chunks through vector similarity search, and then traversing from these chunks through topics to statements and facts – and 'bottom up' search, which performs keyword-based lookups of entities, and proceeds through facts to statements and topics.
-The `VectorGuidedRetriever`...
-TODO
+The `SemanticGuidedRetriever` integrates vector-based semantic search with structured graph traversal.
+It uses semantic and keyword-based searches to identify entry points, then intelligently explores the graph through beam search and path analysis, while employing reranking and diversity filtering to ensure quality results.
+This hybrid approach enables both precise matching and contextual exploration.

+The `SemanticGuidedRetriever` tends to output slightly higher-quality results than the `TraversalBasedRetriever`, but at the expense of longer retrieval times.
+The `SemanticGuidedRetriever` uses a *statement* vector index, whereas the `TraversalBasedRetriever` uses a *chunk* vector index.
+The chunk vector index is much smaller than the statement index.

+In the current release the output formats of the two retrievers are different.
+Future releases of the graphrag-toolkit will seek to align the outputs.

 ### TraversalBasedRetriever